Husseinn-Essam/To-Do-App/README.md

-# Awesome ToDo App
+# ToDo App

-Welcome to the **Awesome ToDo App**!
+Welcome to the **ToDo App**!
 This application allows you to easily manage your tasks, assign dates to them, and categorize them based on the given date.
 You can also edit and delete tasks, add details to them, and create your own categories.

 ## Demo
    👉 https://husseinn-essam.github.io/To-Do-App/

 ## Features

 - **Add Tasks**: Quickly add new tasks with a title and optional details.